What’s it like living in Mexico?

 Downside of Expat Life in Mexico: The noise.

 All-night raging parties seem to be the norm, even in “family” neighborhoods.
-Your buttoned-up 45 year old bank manager neighbor will throw frat-style parties that would make even your hard-partying Pi Kappa Alpha brother shake his head in embarrassment, while this guy’s seven year old daughter is booty-dancing next to bros taking tequila shots… until 4 in the morning or later (or should I say, earlier?).
+Your buttoned-up 45 year old bank manager neighbor will throw frat-style parties that would make even your hard-partying Pi Kappa Alpha brother shake his head in embarrassment, with the guy’s seven-year-old daughter is dancing next to dudes slamming mezcal shots… until 4 in the morning or later (or should I say, earlier?).